UniStuttgart-VISUS/xrtl/README.md

 ```

 ## Maths interoperability
 The library provides functions for converting OpenXR maths types to DirectX Math and [glm](https://github.com/g-truc/glm).
-The former is available on Windows only, the latter requires `XRTL_WITH_GLM` being defined in the application.
+The former is available on Windows only, the latter requires `XRTL_WITH_GLM` to be defined in the application.

 ### DirectX Math
 ```c++